gretl-project/gretl/addons/regls/examples/README.txt

 # STOP here if R + glmnet is not available
 # quit

-You can uncomment the "quit" command to prevent an error.
+You should uncomment the "quit" command to prevent an error if you don't have R and glmnet installed.